 Now that you feel comfortable with our shelled and filled workflow, let's turn our workflow into a Custom block by following this tutorial.
 This process can be replicated for any workflow you create, enabling you to package complex processes into a simple block.

 7. Working with CAD parts

 We imported and worked with CAD parts in the previous lessons.
-These tutorials cover the same methods, diving a little deeper into how to work with CAD parts.
+These tutorials cover the same methods but dive a little deeper into how to work with CAD parts.

 CAD bodies can be converted into our Implicit data type easily, shown in this article.
 Once a part is converted into an Implicit format a wider range of operations can be applied to it.

 Some workflows only require the surface of a CAD part as an input.
 When multiple CAD faces need to be selected and joined into a single surface, this workflow may be used.